The Ultimate Guide to Beta Readers: Definition, Why They Matter, and How to Find Them

 PRACTICE

 It’s time to find your beta readers!
 To do this, download the Beta Reader Questionnaire here.
-Then, spend fifteen minutes filling out the information, and share some of the highlights in the comments.
+Then, spend fifteen minutes filling out the information, and share some of the highlights in the practice box below.

 Also!
 Don’t forget to comment on others who post their thoughts and written work.